WorldCereal/ewoc_platform/README.md

 source export-env.sh
 ```

-- Some helm chart used here can be found online (bitnami for instance), however some used docker image are only present in our private registry.
+- Some helm chart used here can be found online (bitnami for instance), however some use containers images that are only present in our private registry.

-- **Be careful when removing the component not to delete the pvc otherwise volumes will be deleted on Cloud Ferro .**
+- **Be careful when removing a component not to delete the linked pvc.**

 ## Namespaces
-This cluster is composed of 9 specific namespaces.
+This cluster is composed of 10 specific namespaces.
 - **argo**, used by preprocessing modules.
 - **cert-manager**, handle SSL/TLS certificates.
 - **keycloak**, SSO handle cluster authentication.